 \begin{proposition} Let $f : \N \to \N$ be any nondecreasing function and suppose $X \subseteq G(f)$ satisfies the countable cover conditions.
 Then $f_X$ is lower semicomputable. \end{proposition}

 \begin{proof} As $X$ satisfies the countable cover conditions, we can algorithmically enumerate its configurations in the form ${}^\infty 0 v 0^\infty$ for $v \in A^*$.
-Every such $v$ containing an occurrence of $a 0^n b$ is a witness for $f_X(n) \geq |v|_{\neq 0}$, and $f_X(n) = |v|_{\neq 0}$ holds for at least one $v$. \end{proof}
+Every such $v$ containing an occurrence of $a 0^{n-1} b$ is a witness for $f_X(n) \geq |v|_{\neq 0}$, and $f_X(n) = |v|_{\neq 0}$ holds for at least one $v$. \end{proof}

+To recap, if $X = G(f)$ is effectively closed, then $f_X = f$ is upper semicomputable by Proposition~\ref{prop:when-sofic}.
+This does not hold for proper subshifts of $G(f)$: there exist effectively closed shift spaces $X \subseteq G(f)$ such that $f_X$ is not upper semicomputable.
+On the other hand, if $X \subseteq G(f)$ satisfies the countable cover conditions, then $f_X$ is lower semicomputable by Proposition~\ref{prop:lower-sc}.
+If we further know that $f_X$ is computable, then the lift $X^\dag$ is a countably covered sofic shift by Theorem~\ref{thm:main}.
+But $f_X$ might not be computable (and \emph{a posteriori} not upper semicomputable).
+The example below is a witness for both claims.

-\begin{example} There exists a subshift of a gap width shift that satisfies the countable cover conditions, but whose gap function is not computable.
+\begin{example} There exists a subshift of a gap width shift that satisfies the countable cover conditions, but whose gap function is not bounded from above by any computable function.
 Theorem~\ref{thm:main} does not apply in this situation; we do not know whether such shift spaces have countably covered lifts.